The key questions about Boris Johnson’s Brexit customs plan

 3 Will it endanger the single market?

-Customs and associated checks are designed to ensure that the correct tariffs are paid and also to verify where goods are from – the so-called rules or origin.
+Customs and associated checks are designed to ensure that the correct tariffs are paid and also to verify where goods are from – the so-called rules of origin.

 Among the key issues are whether goods, which are due to remain in the North, can be stopped from “leaking” into the Republic and onwards to the continental EU.
 If a tariff rebate is claimed, on the basis that the goods are going to be sold in the North, then this is a clear problem.